stealth/drops/README.md

 You have to have a clock thats set more or less to the correct time (a few hours shift dont matter).
 (Will explain in a dedicated chapter later, This is just beta test now).

+The log can be found in `~/.drops/global/log.txt`.
+It shows your peers and errors that might occur.
+Do not be worried about handshake errors or disappearing peers.
+This is not uncommon in p2p networks.

 License
 -------